sinnbeck/laravel-dom-assertions/CONTRIBUTING.md

 All three are automatically run on every pull request.

-You can run them locally (recommend) with:
+You can run them locally (recommended) with:

 ```bash
 vendor/bin/pest